finnkuusisto/covid19_word_embedding/README.md

 # covid19_word_embedding
 Playing around with word vectors for SARS-CoV-2.
-Mucking around with the [BioWordVec](https://github.com/ncbi-nlp/BioWordVec) prebuilt embeddings and seeing what might be related to treatments for COVID-19.
+Using the [BioWordVec](https://github.com/ncbi-nlp/BioWordVec) prebuilt embeddings and seeing what might be related to treatments for COVID-19.